ahmedmosh/alx-system_engineering-devops/0x02-shell_redirections/README.md

  6-third_line: "displays the third of line of file iacta"

- 8-cwd_state: "to create the output of long listing of my directory to a file"
+ 8-cwd_state: "to create the output of long listing of my directory to a file" 9-duplicate_last_line "to duplicate the last line in iacta"